-What Is a UU-UNO Envoy?
+What Is a UU@UN Envoy?

 Many Envoys work collaboratively on related initiatives with other groups at the congregation (social justice, peace action, sustainability, etc.) to amplify the mission of each group.
-The UU-UNO is here to help - a number of resources are available to help Envoys keep on track, generate ideas, and accomplish their goals.
+The UU@UN is here to help - a number of resources are available to help Envoys keep on track, generate ideas, and accomplish their goals.
 Take a look at the Envoy Resources webpage for some guidance and suggested actions!

 How Can I Become an Envoy or Youth Envoy?

-- March Conference Call Minutes (PDF)
+- April 2022 Conference Call Minutes (PDF)

-- Envoy Responsibilities
+- Envoy Tasks

-- Donation Instructions for Congregations (PDF)
+- Donation Instructions for Congregations (PDF, 4 pages)

 Check out the Envoy Resources page for many more resources for Envoys!
 There is a whole list of suggestions for action to take with your congregation and other guidelines and suggestions to help keep you on track.
 That page also includes brochures and flyers you can print and share.